 In Titus, however, the average commute to work is quite long.
 On average, people spend 37.54 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Titus doesn't have a public transportation system that people use for their commute.
+Titus is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Titus is a somewhat ethnically-diverse town.
 The people who call Titus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Titus residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Titus include Irish, English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Titus include Irish, English, German, Scots-Irish, and Scottish.

 The most common language spoken in Titus is English.
 Other important languages spoken here include Italian and Polish.